Under Construction: Rockingham County – Route 921 (Lairs Run Road) Bridge

-This project replaces the low-water bridge over the North Fork of the Shenandoah River on Route 921 (Lairs Run Road) in Rockingham County.
-The existing two-lane bridge built in 1974 has reached the end of its service life.
-This project is 0.181-mile long extending from 0.181-mile west of Route 259 (Brocks Gap Road) to Route 259.
+This project replaces the bridge over the North Fork of the Shenandoah River on Route 921 (Lairs Run Road) in Rockingham County.
+The project is about 0.2-mile long, extending from Route 259 (Brocks Gap Road) to 0.2-mile west of Route 259.

 In 2016 Route 921 had an average daily traffic count of 125 vehicles per day.
 By the design year of 2029 the estimated average daily traffic volume is 142 vehicles per day.